signumfraud/signumfraud.com/content/posts/another-day.md

 Lastly, I poked [git](https://git-scm.com/) a little.
 It's complicated if I understand right.
 I just read a few page from [Pro Git Book](https://git-scm.com/book/en/v2) but maybe I should look for easier entryways.

 Thank you for reading!

+**Edit:** *Somehow, I managed to use git after an hour and deployed this site via Github to Cloudflare!
+Hehe, cya all for now.*